-We encourage students to bring a clear water bottle to school each day.
-For safety and health of all students the water bottle should be made of clear plastic and filled with only water.
+We encourage students to bring a water bottle to school each day.
+For the safety and health of all students the water bottle should be filled with only water.
 The powder add-in flavors are not allowed at school.
-We have had multiple spills on a day and this is an unnecessary burden on our custodians.
+We have had multiple spills in one day and this is an unnecessary burden on our custodians.
 Those choosing may use the water fountains.